gutsauce/gutsauce.github.io/README.md

 Hi, I'm GUTSAUCE.
-As both a pen-and-paper and digital artist, I love to draw monster girls, boobs, tentacles, bondage, femdom, gay/lesbian action, and almost any other kink that involves enthusiastically-consenting human/humanoid adults.
+As a former sex worker, I love to draw monster girls, boobs, tentacles, bondage, femdom, gay/lesbian action, and almost any other kink that involves enthusiastically-consenting human/humanoid adults.
 I also draw safe-for-work stuff, but that's probably not what you're here for.
+I'm bi, which means I draw with pen-and-paper AND digitally. :)

 Commissions are open.
 Send me a message on Twitter or DeviantArt to discuss.